 In order to obtain coverage under the GD Permit, if you are a corporation, you must be registered and in good standing with the Maryland Department of Assessments and Taxation (SDAT).
 The business or entity’s information provided in the NOI must match the information in the SDAT register.
 Please contact Mr. Gary Kelman, Head, AFO Section at (410) 537-4423, if you want to apply as an individual or self proprietorship.

 NOTE: The permit fee and annual fee for coverage under the AFO GD Permit must be submitted with the NOI.

 Pursuant to COMAR 26.08.04.09N(3)(c), “publication of public notices or public notification required by this regulation may be accomplished by posting on MDE’s web site at www.mde.maryland.gov.”
-The search initiated on this page will serve as notification to the public of the status of AFOs, which have applied for coverage under the General Discharge Permit for AFOs (GD Permit), State Discharge Permit No. 14AF and National Pollutant Discharge Elimination System (NPDES) Discharge Permit No. MDG01.
+The search initiated on this page will serve as notification to the public of the status of AFOs, which have applied for coverage under the GD Permit, State Discharge Permit No. 14AF and National Pollutant Discharge Elimination System (NPDES) Discharge Permit No. MDG01.
 This permit became effective on August 1, 2016, the result of the modification of GD Permit 14AF as described on this page.
 PDF files of the NOI and required plans for each AFO undergoing public review will appear in the report generated on the public information search page during the 30-calendar day public participation period.

 If you would like to search for the status of AFOs that applied for coverage under the AFO GD Permit, click here.